Is Life Insurance Taxable?

 Using an Ownership Transfer to Avoid Taxation

 The Tax Cuts and Jobs Act (TCJA) of 2017 enhanced the estate tax exemption to $11.4 million in 2019, increasing to $11.58 million in 2020 and $11.70 million in 2021.
-In the meanwhile, the estate tax rate is set at 40%.
+Meanwhile, the estate tax rate is set at 40%.

 Including the life sum insured in the taxable property relies on who owned the policy when the insured died if the estate owes taxes.
 Therefore, you must take custody of your life insurance policy to another person or business if you want your procedure proceeds to be free of federal income tax.